 With a strata title the residents purchase a freehold title to the unit, but their ownership only extends to the space within the accommodation itself and not to the land or structures built on it.
 The latter are common property which is owned by a body corporate or association owned by the unit owners.
 About 10-12% of retirement village units are owned on a strata title basis.

 Two entities may be involved in the management of a Strata title village; the Strata manager appointed by the body corporate to manage the common property and provide certain property-related services, and another manager focussed on providing retirement related services, such as emergency response and transport services, and a range of optional personal services.

-Often, and this common sense, the same organisation will perform both functions, and will have been appointed to do so since the development of the Village.
-Care needs to be taken however to ensure that these activities are carried out on a competitive, efficient basis, and have not been constructed to simply provide (another) income stream to the developer.
+Often, and this is common sense, the same organisation will perform both functions, and will have been appointed to do so since the development of the Village.
+Care needs to be taken however to ensure that these activities are carried out on a competitive, cost efficient basis, and have not been constructed to simply provide (another) income stream to the developer.

 Financial: Entry and Exit